geronimodennis/NsSuiteQLrunner/README.md

 # NetSuite SuiteQL Runner

-SuiteQL Runner is an SDF SuiteApp that gives administrators, developers, and analysts a NetSuite-native workspace for writing, formatting, checking, executing, and measuring SuiteQL.
+SuiteQL Runner is an SDF SuiteApp that gives administrators, developers, and analysts a NetSuite-native workspace for writing, formatting, checking, executing, measuring, and asking AI-assisted questions about SuiteQL and NetSuite record schemas.

 The app is built as a NetSuite Single Page Application and executes queries through a RESTlet.
 Local query hints are intentionally non-blocking: users can still run a query with warnings and see the exact NetSuite error in the result panel.